 Once children are at the school, the PT Series and regular referrals back to CAT4 indicated outcomes allows identification of how a child is progressing as part of the review of the learning cycle.

 A comparison of learning outcomes from the Progress Test in Maths (PTM) and Progress Test in English (PTE) SAS and CAT4 SAS gives a trajectory or expected path for progress in attainment.
-This can be highlighted most effectively through the combination reports where CAT4 Verbal SAS is compared with PTE SAS to identify relative progress in reading.
+This can be highlighted most effectively through the combination reports where:

 Comparison of CAT4 and PT Series scores can then be used to identify children who need more support or to identify the ‘value added’ by the school to a child’s expected progress.

-One student had for over two years been identified as ‘underperforming’ in terms of their written work by teachers, but there was nothing to indicate this from the PT Series scores.
-Also, the child was on track according to their indicated outcomes from the Cognitive Abilities Test (carried out 3 years before).
+Iain explains: "For over two years , one student had been identified as ‘underperforming’ in terms of their written work by teachers – but there was nothing to indicate this from their PT Series scores.
+The child was also on track according to their indicated outcomes from CAT4 carried out 3 years before.
 However, their writing performance in class seemed strongly at odds with their verbal abilities and attitude to learning.
 This had been flagged up to Learning Support, but nothing indicated a strong need in comparison to others in the year group.

 When the student sat the new CAT4 assessments, the learning bias profile was anticipated with some interest.
 It was expected that perhaps the child had an extreme spatial bias as they were a strong artist and excelled in visually representing ideas.
 The report revealed that there was indeed a clear spatial bias.
-The teacher then worked with Learning Support and focused on creating presentations and resources orientated to the child’s spatial bias allowing the child to use images and symbols to represent ideas and reasoning.
-Also, the use of a device for presenting information through video or audio, as well as using the dictation function, allowed the child to more fully develop their ideas for writing.
+The teacher then worked with Learning Support and focused on creating presentations and resources orientated to the child’s spatial bias, allowing them to use images and symbols to represent ideas and reasoning.
+The use of a device for presenting information through video or audio, as well as using the dictation function, allowed the child to develop their ideas for writing more fully.